xxx2jz/DiscordNitroGenerator/README.md

 ## How to use

 - Install Python (https://www.python.org/downloads/)
-- Go to the directory where you have the nitro generator located (cd Downloads)
+- Go to the directory where you have the nitro generator located (cd Downloads>cd DiscordNitroGenerator-main>cd DiscordNitroGenerator) Then run it with (python main.py)
-- Run ``main.py`` in the command prompt (python main.py)
 - Also make sure to have all modules installed